caleb-13/IMS/README.md

 # Inventory Management System

-This is a desktop Inventory Management System built with C# and WinForms as part of WGU’s Software I (C968) course.
+This is a desktop Inventory Management System built with C# and WinForms,

 Features
 - Add, modify, and delete parts and products